hani-ibrahim/MapClustering/README.md

 MapClustering
 =============

-Group nearby pens in MKMapView to enhance performance
+Group nearby pins in MKMapView to enhance performance

 The below example is made on 100,000 pin.
 The example works **great** on iPhone 5S and **not bad** on iPad 2